bjpop/gurita/docs/input_output.rst

 Output files
 ============

-Hatch's default behaviour for plotting commands is to save the resulting image to a file.
+Hatch's default behaviour for plotting commands is to save the resulting image to a file (but it can also do interactive plots, see :ref:`the show command <show>`).

 For example, the following command generates a count plot of the ``class`` feature from the input file ``titanic.csv`` and saves the resulting plot to a file called ``titanic.class.count.png``: